-Section 106 of the NHPA requires federal agencies to take into account the effects of their undertakings on any district, site, building, structure, or object that is included, or has been determined to be eligible for inclusion, in the National Register of Historic Places (NRHP), and consult with affiliated Tribes to determine if there are traditional religious or cultural properties in a project's area of potential effects (APE) that may be adversely affected by the undertaking.
-To be eligible for inclusion in the NRHP, historic properties must be at least 50 years old and meet one or more of the criteria set forth in 36 CFR 60.4:
+Section 106 of the NHPA requires federal agencies to take into account the effects of their undertakings on any district, site, building, structure, or object located within the area of potential effects (APE) that is included, or has been determined to be eligible for inclusion in the National Register of Historic Places (NRHP).
+Compliance with Section 106 is a consultive process.
+This process includes consultation with affiliated Tribes to identify, evaluate, and assess potential effects of the federal undertaking to properties of religious or cultural significance..
+To be eligible for inclusion in the NRHP as a historic property, a cultural resource must be at least 50 years old and meet one or more of the criteria set forth in 36 CFR 60.4:

-- Criterion A: applies to properties that are associated with events that have made a significant contribution to the broad patterns of our history; or - Criterion B: applies to properties that are associated with the lives of persons significant in our past; or - Criterion C: applies to properties that embody the distinctive characteristics of a type, period, or method of construction or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or
+• Criterion A: applies to properties that are associated with events that have made a significant contribution to the broad patterns of our history; or

-• Criterion D: applies to properties that have yielded, or may be likely to yield, information important in prehistory or history.
+- Criterion B: applies to properties that are associated with the lives of persons significant in our past; - Criterion C: applies to properties that embody the distinctive characteristics of a type, period, or method of construction or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or - Criterion D: applies to properties that have yielded, or may be likely to yield, information important in prehistory or history.

-In addition to meeting one or more criteria, properties must be significant within the context of prehistory or history, with assessment of the information's importance being a critical factor.
-The NPS uses the concept of historic context to evaluate importance, which consists of a time (e.g., late Historic period), a place (e.g., Phoenix), and a theme (e.g., community development).
+Assessing if a cultural resource is historically significant under one or more of the criteria (i.e., Criteria A-D) is done within context of prehistoric or history.
+The NPS uses the concept of a historic context to evaluate importance, which consists of a time (e.g., late Historic period), a place (e.g., Phoenix), and a theme (e.g., community development).
 To be eligible for listing in the NRHP, a property must not only be significant under the NRHP criteria, but it also must have integrity.
 Integrity is the ability of a property to convey its significance: why, where, and when a property is important.
 The seven aspects of integrity are location, design, setting, materials, workmanship, feeling, and association (National Register of Historic Places 2002:44-45).

 Section 106 applies to all federal and federally assisted projects (including projects requiring federal permitting) that have the potential to affect historic properties.
 The statute provides the SHPO, Advisory Council on Historic Preservation (ACHP), affiliated federally recognized Indian Tribes, other interested parties, and the public the opportunity to review and comment on actions that may impact historic properties in their communities.
 Pursuant to Section 106 review, the federal agency, in consultation with other participants, determines if an undertaking has the potential to adversely affect historic properties and, if so, must consider measures to avoid, minimize, or mitigate such effects.
 Once appropriate treatment measures to resolve adverse effects are agreed upon by the consulting parties, they are codified in an agreement document (MOA or PA), which will need to be reviewed, approved, and executed by all consulting parties before the project can begin.
 In general, MOAs are appropriate for a specific undertaking of defined duration where adverse effects are understood.
-PAs may be of two types.
+There are generally two types of PAs.
 Project PAs are appropriate for complex undertakings where adverse effects cannot be fully determined in advance.
 Programmatic PAs are used when the federal agency needs to modify the standard Section 106 review process to facilitate compliance under a particular program with multiple similar or repetitive activities, such as routine maintenance.

-Archaeological Resources Protection Act (16 USC 470aa-470mm)
+Archaeological Resources Protection Act (16 USC §§470aa-470mm)